id: foo

 As the name implies, this authenticator does nothing.
 It tells heimdall to bypass the authentication.
 This authenticator type does not create a subject object, which is required by the most other pipeline mechanisms.
 This authenticator type also doesn’t have any configuration options.

-To enable the usage of this authenticator, you have to set the type
+To enable the usage of this authenticator, you have to set the type property to noop.

 id: foo